ewjay/fapiwiki/FAPI_Meeting_Notes_2022-04-27_Atlantic.rst

+495 - Certification: Requirements for alg support in RPs/OPs
+-------------------------------------------------------------
 #495 - Certification: Requirements for alg support in RPs/OPs
--------------------------------------------------------------

 Should certification reflect support for the various algs?
 Doing so will allow discovery of problems with various algs but will make certification tables unwieldy.
 There will be a presentation problem.

 If certifying for Eddsa, will have to support DPOP, private_key_jwt and OpenID